Ekunzova/JARVIS/README.md

 # JARVIS
 A 100% Python Coded Discord bot that allows users to listen to music while asking for a joke at the same time.
+Co-created with Ayush Kamath and Brian Morillo